SSR04/Blogs-Junction/readme.md

-# StoryBooks
+# BlogsJunction

-> Create public and private stories from your life
+> Create public and private blogs from your life

 This app uses Node.js/Express/MongoDB with Google OAuth for authentication